A Question the Records Can't Answer

 In 1871, Australia had 610 Croatians, and by 1881, 1024, noting that many immigration records list Croatian pioneers as Austrians and, given the long history of Venetian rule over coastal Croatia, often listed as Italian.

-Adding to the confusion, many pioneers lied about their age when they were married, stating they were younger than they actually were and also the obvious differences in spelling of surnames made it extremely difficult to follow Croatian pioneer movements around Australia (as an example - Natale Vuscovich's - real name Božo Vusovic - appeared variously as Vuscovih, Vuscovitch, Wiskiwitch and Vascovitch).
+Adding to the confusion, many pioneers lied about their age when they were married, stating they were younger than they actually were and also the obvious differences in spelling of surnames made it extremely difficult to follow Croatian pioneer movements around Australia (as an example, Natale Vuscovich's - real name Božo Vusovic - appeared variously as Vuscovih, Vuscovitch, Wiskiwitch and Vascovitch).

 Our Sedgwick investigators guessed that he may have changed his name so people could pronounce it, or/and he wanted to marry an Irish girl (Catherine/Kate Morley), and her family may have been ashamed of her marrying a "foreigner" (because, of course, the Irish weren't foreigners!).
+It's possible he worked as a mariner, from at least 1874 to 1882, and at some stage, changed his surname from Sigovich to Sedgwick.

-I have one record (Sands Directory, 1880) that records a Mr J. Sedgwick and a Mrs C. Sedgwick living in Banksmeadow, which is near the current Sydney Airport, near Eastgardens.
+I have one record (Sands Directory, 1880) listing a Mr J. Sedgwick and a Mrs C. Sedgwick living in Banksmeadow, which is near Botany Bay and Eastgardens.
+This would make sense if he was still working as a mariner.
 I think the coincidence of Jasper and Catherine Sedgwick is too much for it not be them!
-But at that stage, they were not married.
-That occurred on 15 April 1882, at the Sacred Heart Church in Darlington (Darlington Rd is off City Road, Camperdown, but there is no church there now).
+But in 1880, they were not married.

 The marriage certificate lists him as a 27-year-old seaman from Austria (Jacob, shipwright, and Mary as his parents).
 Given he was listed as living with her in 1880 and he's still listed here as a "seaman", I suspect (here's my interpretation part) that he might have met on a ship going back and forth, and decided to stay.
 I can only find her arriving in 1874 on the Indus, in Brisbane, as a 20-year-old.
 I think Catherine Meehan, listed with her, may have been her aunt or cousin, as there are Meehan DNA matches, and I believe her mother, Bridget, was a Meehan (who later emigrated and lived with them).

 In Sutalo's book, he notes in Chapter 6 that most of the clipper sailing ships, which carried both immigrants and supplies, as well as Croatian seamen and passengers, came to the Victorian and New South Wales goldfields.
 I can find no records of Gaspar travelling to the goldfields, but he definitely settled in the inner-west Sydney community and the booming industrial jobs at the Eveleigh railway workshops.
-There were newly subdivided terrace houses specifically built for workers of the rail yards, the St. Peter's brickworks and the IXL jam factory.

 His first son, Jacob (fittingly), was born on 8 January 1883 in "Sydney", and his second son, Thomas, was born on 21 April 1884 in Redfern.
 Sadly, Thomas did not live long, dying on 3 February 1885.
 His first daughter, Mary (or Maria), was born shortly afterwards on 17 August 1885, also in Redfern.